rido-min/pnp-ppr-sample-spec/README.md

 4. Note that all the sample code are in the branch **pnp-preview-refresh** in each repo.

 Availabe quickstarts and tutorials:
-1. You can test the 5 quickstart with component-less Device SDK  (C, C#, Java, Node, Python)
+1. You can test the 5 quickstart with Device SDK  (C, C#, Java, Node, Python)
 1. You can test the 2 quickstart with Service SDK (Node, Python)
 1. You can also test the 5 Tutorial with multi component devices (C#, Java, Node, Python)